 During the school year, students are loaned several items by Salmon River Schools.
-These items include gym lock, hall lock, and numerous books.
+These items include gym lock, hall lock, computertype devices, and numerous books.
 Students also borrow books from the library as well as miscellaneous materials.
-Once something is borrowed, be it a book or some art supplies, and possibly a Chromebook, the student is responsible for its return in good condition or he/she will be expected to pay the cost of replacement of that item.
+Once something is borrowed, be it a book or some art supplies, the student is responsible for its return in good condition or he/she will be expected to pay the cost of replacement of that item.